^

 Treatment of hygroma in children

-Treatment of hygroma in children, first of all, is associated with the need to avoid manifestations of relapses of the disease.
-The most effective in our time is operative treatment of a tumor, which includes complete excision of the ganglion and treatment of its membranes with a laser.
-Carrying out such an operation guarantees no relapse to the full extent.
+Treatment of hygroma in children is primarily associated with the need to avoid relapses of the disease.
+The most effective treatment of the tumor today is considered to be surgical treatment, which includes complete excision of the ganglion and laser treatment of its membranes.
+Carrying out such an operation guarantees the absence of relapse to a full extent.

-Surgery for excising hygroma is carried out under local anesthesia and takes an average of no more than half an hour.
-Sutures to the child are removed after about a week.
-If the child's hygroma is characterized by a large size and complicated localization, it is recommended to perform a surgical operation under general anesthesia, especially if the child is not yet 10 years old.
+The operation to excise the hygroma is performed under local anesthesia and takes on average no more than half an hour.
+The child's stitches are removed after about a week.
+If the child's hygroma is large and has a complex localization, it is recommended to perform the surgery under general anesthesia, especially if the child is under 10 years old.

 Conservative treatment is acceptable if the hygroma is small in size.
-Among the most effective methods of treatment can be identified:
+Among the most effective treatment methods are:

 • paraffin applications;